 Manganese may not live in the same limelight as more prominent minerals like calcium, but the potential benefits it provides are incredible!

 Given its rather low-key status, there still isn’t a wealth of quality research on manganese.
 But the research so far suggests manganese is extremely important.
 See, manganese is a co-factor (meaning it basically gives the go-ahead) for the production of some vital chemicals and enzymes in your body.

 Here are the three major reasons you can’t live without manganese… literally!

 Manganese is one of the 13 essential minerals you need to support healthy bones.
 In fact, manganese is necessary for the very first steps of building bone.

 You need manganese to produce a chemical called chondroitin sulfate.
-And chondroitin sulfate, along with an enzyme called osteocalcin, form the material in which the fibers and cells of connective tissue are embedded.
+And chondroitin sulfate, along with an enzyme called osteocalcin, forms the material in which the fibers and cells of connective tissue are embedded.
 This material helps to maintain healthy bones and joints!
 And speaking of healthy joints, chondroitin has been linked with relieving pain in people with osteoarthritis too.

 What’s more, manganese is also the co-factor for your bone-building osteoblast cells to produce a number of enzymes.
 The osteoblasts then use these enzymes as tools in their bone-building work!